Computational Narrative Understanding for Expressive Text-to-Speech: The LibriQuote Dataset

-\paragraph{Filtering} We extract narrative information on LibriQuote-\textit{train} using Phi-4$_\text{conf}$, yielding a (potentially empty) set of predicted verbs and adverbs for each quotation.
-To produce a filtered subset $\mathbf{Q}_f$, we first include all quotations that had a non-empty adverb pseudo-label regardless of the predicted speech verb, as adverbs often give precise information of how a quotation is uttered (\textit{e.g.} ``he said cautiously'').
-Then, based on a manually defined set of \textit{expressive} speech verbs\footnote{We kept 89 out of 201 speech verbs from the following list: \url{https://archiewahwah.wordpress.com/speech-verbs-list/}}, we include all quotations (which were not kept in the first step) that have a verb falling into that list.
-As a result, $\mathbf{Q}_f$, contains 377,776 quotations (11\% of the full quotation train set) for a total of 379 hours.
-We believe $\mathbf{Q}_f$ can be used for data-efficiency, or can foster analysis on the alignment between written narrative information and uttered speech.
+\paragraph{High-Expressivity Split} After extracting contextual cues on the full dataset with the strategy described above, we build a high-expressivity subset.
+First, we include all quotations that had a non-empty adverb pseudo-label regardless of the predicted speech verb, as adverbs often give precise information on how a quotation is uttered (\textit{e.g.} ``\textit{he said cautiously}'').
+Then, based on a manually defined set of \textit{expressive} speech verbs\footnote{The full list of verbs is available in Appendix~\ref{app:filtering}.}, we add all quotations that have a verb falling into that list.
+The resulting split, $\mathbf{Q}_f$, contains 377,776 quotations (11\% of the full quotation train set) for a total of 379 hours, which may be used for data-efficient expressive TTS, or can foster automatic analysis of the alignment between written narrative cues and uttered speech.